UIM-Community/Perl-SDK/util.md

 # Util API

-### nimInit(iFlag)

-Initialize the NimBUS API.
-On windows that includes the WinSock initializing.
-This should be the first NimBUS call in any application.

-### nimEnd(iFlag)

-Release all initialized NimBUS data.
-This should be the last NimBUS call in any application.

-> nimInit and nimEnd are automatically triggered by Perl SDK.

 ### nimPostMessage(szSubject,uData,iLevel,szSup)

 Post a message with a given subject to NimBUS.
 This is the generic method that is the basis for both nimAlarm